-Leonard Leo is the center of the right-wing’s campaign to capture the courts and remake America.
+Leonard Leo is the center of the right-wing’s campaign to stack the courts with activist judges and remake America.

 For nearly two decades, Leonard Leo has been at the center of the right-wing’s court capture campaign, stacking the federal bench with partisans and building a “dark money” network to undermine constitutional freedoms, roll back critical protections for people, and weaken our democracy.